-Less than 1 year 1-3 years 4-6

-4-6

-7-10

-10+ years

-2. How important do you feel it is for faculty to incorporate diversity in their teaching?

-☐ Very Important

-Somewhat Important

-Neutral

-Unimportant

-☐ Very Unimportant

-3. How would you rate the importance of preparing WSE students to teach diverse learners?

-☐ Very Important

-Somewhat Important

-Neutral

-Unimportant

-Very Unimportant

-•

-4. Do you find resources for teaching diversity readily accessible?
-Yes No

-☐ Yes ☐ No

-5. Approximately what percentage of your classroom time is spent or semester? n teaching diversity per

-□ 0-25% □ 26-50% □ 51-75% 76-100%

-6. How do you incorporate diversity into your curriculum?
-Check a ll the boxes that apply.

-Guest Speakers

-☐ Guest Speakers ☐ Videos

-Videos

-☐ Videos ☐ Websites
+- 1. How many years have you taught in the School of Education? - Less than 1 year 1-3 years 4-6 7-10 10+ years 2.
+How important do you feel it is for faculty to incorporate diversity in their teaching?
+Very Important Somewhat Important Neutral Unimportant Very Unimportant 3.
+How would you rate the importance of preparing WSE students to teach diverse learners?
+Very Important Somewhat Important Neutral Unimportant Very Unimportant 4.
+Do you find resources for teaching diversity readily accessible?
+No Yes 5.
+Approximately what percentage of your classroom time is spent on teaching diversity per semester?
+0-25% 26-50% 51-75% 76-100% 6.
+How do you incorporate diversity into your curriculum?
+Check all the boxes that apply.
+Guest Speakers Videos Websites Print Materials Music Other (Please describe)